projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 ## Tips

+You should place VAO Effect before any effects that change colors of the image such as tone mapping, vignetting, blur, chromatic aberration etc. As a rule of thumb, place VAO so that it is applied as soon as possible.

 You can add the *VAO Effect* component multiple times with different settings to the same camera to create more detailed appearance.